luxorzonesoftware/muralis/README.md

 # muralis
-Muralis is a tiny, multi-monitor aware wallpaper tool for i3/X11, written in C and powered by feh.
-It detects monitors via XRandR, supports per-output or global directories, random image selection, and daemon mode to reapply on display changes.
-Includes Arch PKGBUILD, systemd user service, and shell completions.
+**muralis** is a minimal, flexible wallpaper manager for X11, serving as a CLI/GUI wrapper for `feh`.
+Originally created for an i3 setup, it’s ideal for users seeking a lightweight, easily configurable solution for multi-monitor environments.

+Key features:

+- **Multi-monitor support:** Uses XRandR to detect displays and allows both per-monitor and global wallpaper directories.
+- **Randomized wallpapers:** Automatically selects and sets random backgrounds.
+- **Automation:** Integrates with systemd user services and timers to change wallpapers at configurable intervals.
+- **Easy setup:** Includes an Arch PKGBUILD, systemd unit files, and shell completions.

+muralis is designed for simplicity and minimalism, making it easy to keep your desktop fresh with minimal resource usage.